-How to Onboard Your Selected Search Agency [Checklist]
+How to Onboard Your Selected Search Agency – Checklist by Bruce Clay

 There are two parts to effectively onboarding a selected new agency:

-Here you’ll find a checklist and expanded description of the checklist items for both steps.
+Here you’ll find a checklist with expanded descriptions for both steps.

 1. Educating Your New Agency

 At my agency, we use a new-client questionnaire to build a brand brief for each of our clients.
 Whether you or your agency compiles the brief, the end product should provide clear answers on your audience, marketplace, competitors, marketing strategy and history, unique differentiators, and success metrics.

 To work well together, you and the agency need to get to know one another.
 You’ll want to share how you work and learn everything you can about your new agency’s processes.
 Even before your first meeting, put together a brand brief about your business to give to your agency.

 Here’s your checklist for educating your new agency about your business: